JakeSwartwout/Tempus/README.md

 * fix up the farmers dialogue to be written better
 * have inventory items actually show how many are stacked
 * limit the size of item stacks
+* when the tsokas move, make it arc-ed so it looks like a jump (or, draw a walking animation)
+* trap the Tsokas into the fields and where you can chase them, don't let them hit the farmer or run off screen except that one direction.
+* let the scene changers take on any size
 ### Tech Debt
 * instead of having enemy be a component (() => {}) have them be a function that returns all the components (() => [{}, {}, {}])
 * Pull the walking code out into its own component, seems like it's basically the same between enemy and player and potential other things